On generic nefness of tangent sheaves: Proof of the classification theorem

 Now we can conclude Theorem \ref{thm-classification}.

-\begin{proof}[{Proof of Theorem \ref{thm-classification}}] Since the second Chern class of an abelian variety is zero, we see that the property (2) implies (1).
+\begin{proof}[{Proof of Theorem \ref{thm-classification}}] Since the second Chern class of an abelian variety is zero, we see that (2) implies (1) in the theorem.
 We will prove that (1) implies (2).
 The case when $n=1$ is trivial.
 We assume from now on that $n\geqslant 2$.
-If $K_X\equiv 0$, then by Beauville decomposition theorem (see \cite[Th\'eor\`eme 1]{Bea83}), there is finite \'etale cover $X'\to X$ such that $X'$ is isomorphic to a product of irreducible holomorphic symplectic manifolds, Calabi-Yau manifolds and an abelian variety.
+If $K_X\equiv 0$, then by Beauville-Bogomolov decomposition theorem (see \cite[Th\'eor\`eme 1]{Bea83}), there is a finite \'etale cover $X'\to X$ such that $X'$ is isomorphic to a product of irreducible holomorphic symplectic manifolds, Calabi-Yau manifolds and an abelian variety.
 The vanishing condition (1) on $c_2(T_X)$ then implies that $X'$ is an abelian variety.

 We will now assume that $K_X\not\equiv 0$.
 Then $X$ is uniruled.
-By replacing $X$ by some finite \'etale cover if necessary, we may assume that the Albanese morphism $f:X\to A$ induces an isomorphism of fundamental groups (see \cite[Theorem 2]{Pau97}).
-Then \cite[Theorem 1.2]{Cao16} implies that $f$ is an isotrivial fibration and every fiber of $f$ is simply connected.
+By replacing $X$ by some finite \'etale cover if necessary, we may assume that the Albanese morphism $f \colon X\to A$ induces an isomorphism of fundamental groups (see \cite[Theorem 2]{Pau97}).
+Then \cite[Theorem 1.2]{Cao19} implies that $f$ is an isotrivial fibration and every fiber of $f$ is simply connected.
 As a consequence, we have Since $X$ is uniruled, $f$ is not an isomorphism.
-Moreover, general fibers of $f$ are uniruled.
+Moreover, the fibers of $f$ are uniruled.